JaxonDevs/talkomatic/README.md

 ## Overview

 Talkomatic, a pioneering computer-based chat system, was originally developed in 1973 by Doug Brown and David R. Woolley at the University of Illinois as part of the PLATO system.
-In 2024, software developer [Mohd Mahmodi](https://twitter.com/mohdmahmodi) rebuilt the web version of Talkomatic, introducing modern features and improvements while preserving its innovative spirit.
+In June 2024, [Mohd Mahmodi](https://twitter.com/mohdmahmodi) rebuilt the web version of Talkomatic, introducing modern features and improvements while preserving its innovative spirit.

 This revival project was initiated with several key objectives: